 But maybe you don’t, and maybe you’ve wondered.
 If so, this post is for you.
 We’ll explain what risk management is and how risk management and safety are related.

 Let’s start by defining some terms.
-ISO 31000, the international standard about risk management, includes the following definitions:
+ISO Guide 73:2009 includes the following definitions:

 - Risk–the effect of uncertainty on objectives

 - Risk management–coordinated activities to direct and control an organization with respect to risk

 Now let’s look at each of those a little more closely in the sections below.

 And if this article has caught your attention, with it’s forward-thinking-focus, you may also enjoy our article on EHS leading indicators.